Frequently Asked Questions

 Safari great, truly one of the best browsers you could use on

-user will have a voice and a way to directly communicate with the
+user has a voice and a way to directly communicate with the

 team behind the product.